zenml-io/zenml/docs/book/user-guide/starter-guide/switch-to-production.md

 #### Step 6: Sandbox deletion

 Eight hours after registration, your sandbox will be automatically deleted.
 Make sure to save any important data or results before the sandbox is deleted.
-While the sandbox is active, you can also manually delete it through the ZenML Sandbox interface.
+While the sandbox is active, you can also manually delete it through the MLOps Platform Sandbox interface.

-### ZenML Sandbox service status
+### MLOps Platform Sandbox service status

-The status of the ZenML Sandbox service is being tracked live in [the ZenML status page](https://zenml.statuspage.io/).
+The status of the MLOps Platform Sandbox service is being tracked live in [the ZenML status page](https://zenml.statuspage.io/).
 You can subscribe there to receive notifications about scheduled maintenance windows, unplanned downtime events and more.